# Demonstrates the process of training a YOLO-based object detector in DPP. # import deepplantphenomics as dpp model = dpp.ObjectDetectionModel(debug=True, save_checkpoints=False, report_rate=20) # Setup and hyperparameters model.set_image_dimensions(448, 448, 3) model.set_resize_images(False) model

 # YOLO-specific setup prior_boxes = [[159, 157], [103, 133], [91, 89], [64, 65], [142, 101]] model.set_yolo_parameters(grid_size=[7,7], labels=['plant'], anchors=prior_boxes)

 set_yolo_parameters() is used to set most of the settings specific to YOLO object detection.
 The grid size that it uses (typically with the same, odd, width & height) and a list of the classes/labels have to be provided.
-YOLO also requires a list of anchors/priors for each bounding box; these are the widths and heights of reference boxes that allow the multiple bounding box predictions to detect objects of various aspect ratios.
+YOLO also requires a list of anchors/priors for each bounding box; these are the widths and heights of reference boxes that allow the multiple bounding box predictions to detect objects of various sizes and aspect ratios.

 The YOLO specific parameters default to a grid size of 7x7, a single 'plant' label, and anchors of [[159, 157], [103, 133], [91, 89], [64, 65], [142, 101]].
 These settings are typical for most cases, and calling